Riding Is Wonderful, Inc.

 What Others say

-Some riders order extra parts so they can try multiple models (like our two most popular: DD and KD).
-The additional parts might be about $95, can be returned w/in 90 days for a refund, and that saves some time and S&H costs.
+Some riders order extra parts or models so they can try multiple choices.
+The additional parts can be returned w/in 90 days for a refund, and that saves some time and S&H costs.

 GL1800 - Let's see if this helps.